mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 STOP the network, no internet connection allowed!!<br>

 Start QT wallet.
 Select 'Restore instance'<br>
-Use the stored before the passphrase from yout tesing wallet.
+Use the stored before the passphrase from your tesing wallet.

 When wallet will be created, go to 'Setting', press "Select running mode" menu.<br>
 There select 'Cold Wallet' and press "Apply"<br>